Qualification | Diploma

-The Level 6 Diploma in Professional Musical Theatre is awarded by Trinity College London and regulated by Ofqual.
+The Level 6 Diploma in Professional Dance is awarded by Trinity College London and regulated by Ofqual.
 It is Level 6 on the Regulated Qualifications Framework.

 Level 6 Diploma in Professional Dance at Italia Conti aims to produce highly skilled, creative and thinking dance artists and provides students with a comprehensive training in all aspects of dance.